Asymptotics of discrete $\beta$-corners processes via two-level discrete loop equations: Application of Nekrasov's equations

-We next divide both sides of (\ref{S4TLNE2v1}) by $2\pi i \cdot S(z) \cdot A_1(z) \cdot A_3(z)$ and integrate over $\Gamma$ to get
+We next divide both sides of (\ref{S4TLNE2v1} by $2\pi \i \cdot S(z) \cdot A_1(z) \cdot B_3(z)$ and integrate over $\Gamma$ to get

-As before the left side of the above equation vanishes by Cauchy's Theorem and the first term on the right has simple poles at $z =0$ and $z = s_N \cdot N^{-1}$.
+As before the left side of the above equation vanishes by Cauchy's theorem and the last term on the right has simple poles at $z =0$ and $z = s_N \cdot N^{-1}$.
 Thus we can rewrite the above as

 Then we can apply $\mathcal{D}$ to both sides and set $t_a^1 = 0$ for $a = 1, \dots, m$ and $t_a^2 = 0$ for $a = 1, \dots ,n$.
 This gives

 where